-We are preparing a high-resolution (0.1° x 0.1°, about 10x10 km) Wildfire Risk Index dataset and have now completed the first projection of 1 out of 5 climate models and for one emissions scenario (Shared Socioeconomic Pathway 5-8.5 or SSP5-8.5).
+A high-resolution Wildfire Risk projections dataset based on the Fire Weather Index is under development.
+We have now completed the first projection of 1 out of 5 climate models and for one emissions scenario (Shared Socioeconomic Pathway 5-8.5 or SSP5-8.5).
 The other 4 models and second scenario (SSP1-2.6) are under way.
-The full dataset will be available early 2022 to be used in forward looking physical risks assessments under climate change.
+The full high-resolution wildfire risk projections dataset will be available early 2023 to be used in forward looking physical risks assessments under climate change.

-The FWI used here is the Canadian Forest Fire Weather Index system.
-It is composed of several model components that account of the effects of the moisture content of the forest floor and weather conditions on fire behaviour.
+It is a weather variables based index used worldwide to estimate wildfire risk.
+It accounts for the effects of fuel moisture and wind on fire behavior and spread.
+The higher the index is, the more favorable the meteorological conditions to wildfire risk.
+The index used here is the Canadian Forest Fire Weather Index system.
+It is composed of several model components that account of the effects of the moisture content of the forest floor and weather conditions on fire behavior.
 It is calculated from five daily weather variables: temperature, relative humidity, wind speed, and 24-hour precipitation.

 Figure.
 Future wildfire risk.
 30 year average of the Fire Weather Index at the end of the century (2071-2100) for one climate model under Shared Socioeconomic Pathway 5-8.5 (SSP5-8.5).